 *Management Fee Reduction rates listed do not include applicable HST.

 Corporate class solutions that reflect the needs of affluent investors

 As an investor’s assets grow, tax efficiency becomes increasingly important.
-The Manulife Private Investment Pools are available as corporate class investments (except for Manulife Money Market Private Trust) that offer valuable tax benefits for affluent investors.
+The Manulife Private Investment Pools are available as corporate class investments that offer valuable tax benefits for affluent investors.

 Corporate class pools each offer a unique investment objective and strategy but together all the corporate classes are treated as a single legal and tax entity.
 This has the potential to enable investors with non-registered assets to increase tax savings or defer paying taxes, while improving their portfolio’s growth over time.

-Corporate Class pools provide four distinct ways to help pay less or defer tax on your non-registered investments:
+Corporate Class pools provide three distinct ways to help pay less or defer tax on your non-registered investments: